-Abstract—This is the first progress report for the Term Project for CS370-801 for our group 8B.
+Abstract—This is the final report for the Term Project for CS370-801 for our group 8B.
 The project objectives and justifications are introduced.
-Description of the Hardware, Software Environment, Project Design, and Development.
+The sections are Introduction, Problem Characterization, Proposed Solution and Implementation Strategy, and Conclusion.
 We discuss what hardware we are using, obtaining the hardware and other materials with costs associated, and describe the project's intended design.
-We then briefly describe our software development environment.
-The project design is elaborated, with the primary and secondary implementations for accessing the device and data, directly and indirectly.
-Then the development section is introduced where we describe our current progress and efforts.
-This is the current state of the project at the time of this report.
-We then discuss the two quantitative attributes of the project that we intend to analyze, power consumption, estimates, and measurements, and the second attribute cost and marketability analysis.
+We then discuss Problem Characterization, where the intent for the project and it’s requirements are elaborated.
+We move to the Proposed Solution and Implementation Strategy where we discuss the methodology including software environment and project design, followed by the libraries used and original work.
+We describe the project code, sources and reference code used in the project.
+We then close off with the conclusion.
 Figures and Tables contain images and artifacts described in the document.
-We close with acknowledgment to Adafruit and Ladyada.
+We close with acknowledgment to Adafruit and Ladyada and the bibliography.
 (Abstract)

 Keywords—Raspberry Pi, single board computer, GPIO headers, sensor board, I2C communication, React, Spring-boot, Pi4J, Java, Python (key words)